Crane1195/DIYB0XX/README.md

 The MiniB0XX folder contains files pertaining to a 3d printable case that is similar in size and potential functionality to my Aluminum B0XX.

-The code folder includes the most up to date software for flashing to an Arduino and credit to its contributors.
+The code folder includes the most up to date software for flashing to an Arduino.

 If sharing any of the files/information found here, give credit where credit is due.